dashjoin/platform/dashjoin-docs/docs/api.md

 ## Platform API

-The Dashjoin architecture features an Angular Single Page Application (SPA) that is driven by RESTful APIs.
+The Dashjoin architecture features an Single Page Application (SPA) that is driven by RESTful APIs.
 The APIs support the OpenAPI standard.
 The OpenAPI description is available at <https://demo.my.dashjoin.com/openapi>.
 Dashjoin also ships the Swagger GUI at <https://demo.my.dashjoin.com/swagger-ui>.
 Please note that the API is subject to change.